anttonalberdi/metadeep/README.md

 ### Calculate cross-feeding potential (mdb2cfdb)

 Calculate the capacity of each genome to provide or receive metabolites to/from other genomes.
-The resulting object is a tibble containing all pairwise combinations of genomes and their bi-directional as well as overall metabolite exchanhe capacities.
+The resulting object is a tibble containing all pairwise combinations of genomes and their bi-directional as well as overall metabolite exchange capacities.

 #### Strict mode